nextgis/docs_ngweb/source/general.rst

 ~~~~~~~~~~~

 * Creation of raster and vector layers and data upload for them using web interface.
-* Creation of :term:`WMS` layers and connection to existing services.
+* Creation of :term:`WMS` and :term:`TMS` layers and connections to existing services.
 * Creation of :term:`PostGIS` layers and connection to layers in external databases.
 * A set of standard basemaps: OpenStreetMap and others from `QuickMapServices <https://qms.nextgis.com/>`_.
 * WFS service.